The 14 best new Caribbean hotels and resorts

 Since tourists have been torn about whether or not they should visit Puerto Rico during the island's recovery, Puerto Rico Tourism has recently declared the island officially open for business.

-And in perfect timing, the boutique Serafina Beach Hotel - the first from NYC's Serafina Restaurant Group - will be ready come March.
+And in perfect timing, the boutique Serafina Beach Hotel, the first from NYC's Serafina Restaurant Group, is open for business.

 Combining the best of city and ocean, the beachfront Serafina is found in San Juan's trendy Condado section, complete with a modern-bordering-on-hipster vibe.

-Note: This article was first published in February 2018 and updated in May 2018.
-Expected opening dates for hotels are subject to change; check with the hotel first before you make your travel plans.